kirilcvetkov92/Instagram-Crawler/README.md

 # Instagram-Crawler
-This project we cover several segments of data collection on Instagram and their presentation 1.
-Python scrip solution that captures/craws data from Instagram.
-2. Enter the collected instagram profile information in the database.
-3. View and filter the data on a simple WEB site in Django Framemwork.
-4. Practical application
+This project we cover several segments of data collection on Instagram and their presentation

+* Python script solution that captures/craws data from Instagram.
+* Inserting the collected instagram profile information in the database.
+* View and filter the data on a simple WEB site in Django Framemwork.
+* Practical application

 ## INSTALLATION REQUIREMENTS